 I'm not kidding.
 This book was like the Kama Sutra for nursing homes.
 It was chalked full of YES/NO diagrams of elderly couples in love going at it to show the correct and incorrect sexual positions after orthopedic surgeries.
 And yes, the diagrams come complete with the artist's renditions of the artificial joints.

 This book is great.
 It has tips for total hip replacement and total knee replacement.
 Men and women alike get instructional how to tips for safely assuming sex positions in the post surgical recovery period.
 They have instructions for being on top, on bottom, on the side and yes, even having sex while sitting in a chair.
 A chair?

 I just have to wonder who's idea it was to hand these books out.
 Was it a CMS mandate for patient satisfaction now that hospitals are going to get paid based on Medicare patient satisfaction scores?
 Are hospitals ramping up education for all doctors and nurses to stiffen their safety margin on sexual satisfaction scores?
 Have doctors and nurses been too impotent to the needs of their patients for too many years?
 I don't think so.
 I have a gut feeling the Joint Commission is behind all this.
 Come on.
 I don't care who you are.
-That was funny, as this medical someecard helps explain:
+That was funny, as this original Happy Hospitalist medical ecard helps explain: